How to earn money with your application through the Android Market

 To be honest, developing applications is not just about money.
 It is a lifestyle – an art!
 However, even artists have to eat sometimes or spend money on Absynthe in the evening; so we need some bucks too.
 I think $2 for a nice app is nearly nothing and everyone can afford this.
 Just to honor hard work of programming.

-10 Responses to “How to earn money with your application through the Android Market”
+17 thoughts on “How to earn money with your application through the Android Market”

-“Just to honor hard work of programming.”
+1. “Just to honor hard work of programming.”

 I’m not sure but start to think that paid apps need more than just good code.
 Especially the kind of design work, you can’t do really well as a programmer… Having good artists / designers in the team is a great advantage!

-I was following along with this until the “application crippling” part.
+2. I was following along with this until the “application crippling” part.
 This is a concept that I have trouble with.
 As an end user I personally feel insulted when someone writes a program that does something useful, but then has made it less effective for me.
 It’s as if the author of the program is saying, “I wrote this useful stuff, and lovingly debugged it, then I broke it on purpose before giving it to you.
 Now that you know I’m a dick, give me money and I’ll let you have more functionality.”
 I realize that that is a popular method of making money from software, but at the same time leaves the user feeling like “that guy writes useful software but he’s a dick”.

 I don’t have all the answers but there must be a better way.